sithija-vihanga/Robot-Designing-Competition/README.md

-# Robot Controller for Object Detection and Navigation
+# Robot Controller for Object Detection, Navigation, Line Following, and Chess Board Solving

+This repository contains a robot controller designed for the Webots environment, which utilizes OpenCV for image processing tasks.
+The controller incorporates various algorithms, such as Gaussian blur and contour detection, to enable efficient object detection within a box arena.

 ## Installation